 A poorly worded ad caught my attention.
-See below.
 It meant to capture Keats but he is not easily seized.

-Yesterday’s post by Shelley was from 1820.
-This excerpt is from 1818.
+Yesterday’s post by Shelley was from 1820. ← (internal link) The following is from Keats in 1818.
 I understand they were not friends.

-“A thing of beauty is a joy forever” is an exceptional line.
-But “Some shape of beauty moves away the pall” easily reasons why beauty is joyous, why it counters our dark spirits.
+“A thing of beauty is a joy forever” is an exceptional line by Keats.
+He then gets better.
+“Some shape of beauty moves away the pall” easily reasons why beauty is joyous, why it counters our dark spirits.

 Besides keeping a quiet bower for us and a sleep full of sweet dreams.